seenons/seenons-be-assignment/README.md

 #### Refactoring

 - Refactor the response model for the customer stream pickup registration.
-- Refactor Customer streams registration use case.
+- Refactor Customer stream pickup registration use case.
     - Can you guard against business invariants?

 #### Opportunities